deib-polimi/SparkCluster/README.md

 TODO

-**Note:** if the bench doesn't produce any test with shuffle the parser fails
+**Note:** if the benchmark doesn't perform any shuffle operation in a single log file, the parser fails to parse that file: it expect some shuffle statistics.

 ## TODO